 One final tip, don’t wash your windows when the sun is shining directly on them.
 The spray will evaporate before you have a chance to squeegee it off, and you will be left with spots or streaks.
 The perfect window washing day would be overcast, but not raining.
 If that’s not happening, though, work around the sun’s schedule.
 Get the western facing windows earlier in the day, the eastern facing windows later in the day.
 The tricky ones (if you’re in the northern hemisphere) are those southern facing windows.
 Keep an eye on the shadows and dash out to clean them when you notice they’re fully shaded.

-I’ll address cleaning the interiors of windows and mirrors next time.
+I address cleaning the interiors of windows and mirrors in this blog post.

 A summary of supplies I mention in the video:

 - 2 microfiber cloths: sold least expensively in the car washing section

-1 high quality squeegee: you get what you pay for – buy the good one.
+1 high quality squeegee: you get what you pay for – buy the good on

-Other options: Use Dr. Bronner’s Castile soap in place of Sal Suds, if you prefer.
+Other option: Use Dr. Bronner’s Castile Soap in place of Sal Suds, if you prefer.
 Dilute 1 Tbsp.
-(15 mL) of Castile soap in a quart (1 L) of water for your squirt bottle.
-Half water/half vinegar can be used in the place of Club Soda.
+(15 mL) of Castile Soap in a quart (1 L) of water for your squirt bottle.